stradox4u/node-typescript-auth-starter/readme.md

 # Basic Authentication API
 Here's a basic API for user authentication using **Node JS**, **Express JS**, **Passport JS** and **Typescript**, complete with tests.

+It uses an email and password for signup and subsequent logins, with *JWT* authentication for subsequent requests.
+Blacklisted refresh tokens are stored in the user model, and access tokens only last for 10 mins, although the token validity could be configured.

 ## Installation
 - git clone
 - npm install